Turn Every Place You Visit into a Story

 Photographing The World : A Landmark Series

+Education has always been at the core of my work.
+Long before I was known as a travel photographer, my career was rooted in teaching and visual storytelling.
 At Miami International University of Art & Design, I taught Motion Design, Visual Effects, and Compositing, developing advanced courses and learning how to turn complex technical ideas into clear, practical lessons.
 In parallel, I worked in professional media production, designing motion graphics and broadcast packages for CBS News in Miami.
 That early work taught me how subtle choices in timing, color, and composition can completely change the way an image or video feels.

-Photographing The World is the natural evolution of that teaching background.
 It’s a comprehensive tutorial series that brings students into the field and then carries them through the complete post‑processing workflow, showing how every decision connects from capture to final image.

 On location, we focus on composition, light, timing, and exposure strategy—how to scout, adapt, and make deliberate choices in real time.
 In post, we build on those decisions with advanced yet practical workflows inspired by my visual effects and motion graphics experience: layered editing, careful color work, and refined, non‑destructive adjustments.